Installing Colibri on Linux or macOS

 3. GPU (CUDA) JAX Support

 The installation instructions shown above will install jax in cpu mode.
-It is however possible to run colibri fits using gpu cuda support too.
-To do so, after installing the package following one of the methods shown above, if you are on a linux machine you can install jax in cuda mode by running
+It is also possible, however, to run Colibri fits using gpu cuda support.
+You will first have to install the package following one of the methods described above.
+Then, if you are on a linux machine, you can install jax in cuda mode by running:

 pip install -U "jax[cuda12]" -f https://storage.googleapis.com/jax-releases/jax_releases.html

-It is possible to run fits using float32 precision, the only way of doing so currently is to apply a patch to ultranest so that the json.dump is compatible.
-To do that, follow the instructions:
+Note that it is possible to run fits using float32 precision.
+This works without a problem for gradient-based methods, while the only way of doing so for UltraNest currently is to apply a patch so that json.dump is compatible.
+To do this, run the following commands:

 git clone git@github.com:LucaMantani/UltraNest.git